alpeasie/azl-benchmark-deploy/docs/task1.md

 ### Network

-**1. Ensure the server's network adapters match this configuration.** (This is also the intended configuration for the 2-node cluster):
+**1. Ensure `AzLHOST1`'s network adapters match this configuration.** (This is also the intended configuration for the 2-node cluster):

 | Server name | Adapter Name | IP Address      | VLAN |
 |-------------|--------------|-----------------|------|